How to Guides

 - How to video:

-- Select an image or media placeholder in the editor
+To create a caption- Select an image or media placeholder in the editor

 - The Insert / Edit Caption button will become enabled.
 Click the button to open the Captions dialog.